DylanVann/presskit-static/README.md

 - Autoprefixing css.
 - Minification of css.

-If you want to get livereloading while looking at the fully compiled site run `grunt prod`.
+If you want to get livereloading while looking at the fully compiled site run `grunt prod`, it'll be pretty slow though, since it rezips and everything on any change.

 If you want to do something else then you should take a look at Gruntfile.js.